How do I know how much my home is worth?

 2. Deep clean (have home professionally deep cleaned).

-3. Curb appeal (fresh mulch, trim bushes, keep yard mowed, plant colorful flowers).
+3. Curb appeal (add fresh mulch, trim bushes, keep the yard mowed, and plant colorful flowers).

 4. Make minor repairs around home.

 5. Paint.
-Freshly painting the home will remove all the years of knicks and scuff.
-We are currently recommending an off white color, like Sherwin Williams Alabaster.
+Freshly painting the home will remove all the years of nicks and scuff.
+We are currently recommending an off-white color, like Sherwin-Williams Alabaster.

 6. De-personalize the home.
 Remove personal and family photos.
-You want the buyer focusing on the features of the home, not who lives in it.
-And psychologically, you want the buyer feeling like they are walking through their new home, not someone else’s home
+You want the buyer to focus on the features of the home, not who lives in it.
+Psychologically, you want the buyer to feel like they are walking through their new home, not someone else's home.

 7. Minor Updates.
-We recommend updating simple items in the home such as lighting, kitchen cabinet hardware and flooring (carpet and Luxury Vinyl Plank – LVP).
-We typically want the lights to match and in most price points we use brushed nickel for lights and hardware and a neutral light cream/beige color carpet with a natural wood LVP look.
+We recommend updating simple items in the home, such as lighting, kitchen cabinet hardware, and flooring (carpet and luxury vinyl plank - LVP).
+We typically want the lights to match, and in most price points, we use brushed nickel for lights and hardware and a neutral, light cream/beige carpet with a natural wood-look LVP.

 How long will it take to sell my home?

-This varies on two major factors.
-Where the home is located.
-Real estate market is hyper local.. even within the same real estate city, each neighborhood can have drastically different results.
-Some communities being very much sought after may have less than 2 weeks average on the market and then just down the street in a community that is less desirable, homes can sit on the market for months.
-Seek out an experienced real estate agent that can share the market analysis details of your area.
+This varies based on major factors, including where the home is located.
+The real estate market is hyperlocal.
+Even within the same city, each neighborhood can have drastically different results.
+Some highly sought-after communities may average less than two weeks on the market, while just down the street, in a community that is less desirable, homes can sit on the market for months.
+Seek out an experienced real estate agent who can share the market analysis details for your area.

 How much does it cost to sell a home?

-Seller fees when selling home typically consist of: Real Estate Commission (which are always negotiable), title company fees, mortgage payoff, HOA dues, prorated taxes, and other closing costs like concessions to buyer, home warranty, repairs, etc.
+Seller fees when selling a home typically consist of real estate commissions (which are always negotiable), title company fees, mortgage payoff, HOA dues, prorated taxes, and other closing costs, such as concessions to the buyer, a home warranty, repairs, etc.

-Depending on market conditions, sellers are sometimes offering to pay buyers closing costs and even buy down the buyers mortgage rate so the buyer can afford the home.
+Depending on market conditions, sellers sometimes offer to pay a buyer's closing costs and even buy down the buyer's mortgage rate so the buyer can afford the home.

 Should I buy or sell first?

-If a seller can’t qualify to buy their new home without selling their existing home, then you have the answer, sell first.
-In some scenarios, the seller can negotiate extended possession to remain in the home while they search and buy their next home.
-If the seller can qualify to buy without selling, then it depends on the level of risk tolerance the person is willing to accept.
-Making an offer that is not contingent on their home selling will always be a more attractive offer, thus resulting in the best possible terms.
-In that scenario, the buyer could always ask for an extended closing date, giving them time to list and sell their current home, while they are going through the pending (escrow) process on their new home.
-However, there is the uncertainty of how long their home will take to sell.
-The Gutting Group / Keller Williams Realty offers a Guaranteed Buyout Program in these scenarios, where we will guarantee the sale of their existing home at a predetermined price, so our clients can move forward with peace and comfort knowing their home will be sold.
-To learn more about our guaranteed buyout program, please call 317 846-4888.
+If a seller can't qualify to buy their new home without selling their existing home, then you have the answer: sell first.
+In some scenarios, the seller can negotiate extended possession to remain in the home while they search for and buy their next home.
+If the seller can qualify to buy without selling, the decision depends on the level of risk the person is willing to accept.
+Making an offer that is not contingent on their home selling will always be more attractive, thus resulting in the best possible terms.
+In that scenario, the buyer could always ask for an extended closing date, giving them time to list and sell their current home while they are going through the Page 3 pending (escrow) process on their new home.
+However, there is uncertainty about how long their home will take to sell.
+The Gutting Group/Keller Williams Realty offers a Guaranteed Buyout Program in these scenarios, in which we guarantee the sale of their existing home at a predetermined price, so our clients can move forward with peace and comfort, knowing their home will be sold.
+To learn more about our Guaranteed Buyout Program, please call 317-846- 4888.

 How much money do I need to buy a home?

-Here are the expense you can expect when buying a home.
+Here are the expenses you can expect when buying a home.

--Down Payment: This can be as little as ZERO (like first time buyer programs, USDA loans, VA loans, etc. Yes, there are several NO MONEY down loans.
+-Down Payment: This can be as little as ZERO (such as with first-time buyer programs, USDA loans, VA loans, etc.).
+Yes, there are several NO-MONEY-DOWN loans.

--Earnest money: Typically a buyer will need to put down earnest money on a real estate transaction.
-This varies by state and by type of purchase.
-In Indiana, we typically require appx 1% of purchase price for earnest money on resales.
-New Construction could be up to 10%.
-Typically these funds are given to a real estate broker or title company within 2 or 3 days (as negotiated in contract) after acceptance.
-This is a credit back to buyer at time of closing.
+-Earnest money: Typically, a buyer will need to put down earnest money on a real estate transaction.
+This varies by state and by the type of purchase.
+In Indiana, we typically require approximately 1% of the purchase price for earnest money on resales.
+New construction could be up to 10%.
+Typically, these funds are given to a real estate broker or title company within two or three days after acceptance (as negotiated in the contract).
+This is credited back to the buyer at the time of closing.

--Inspection: Buyer will typically do an inspection with fees ranging from $250 to $700 for standard inspections.
+-Inspection: A buyer will typically have an inspection performed, with fees ranging from $250 to $700 for standard inspections.

--Appraisal: Most lenders will require an appraisal, although there are situations appraisal waivers may occur, which is typically when a borrower puts 20% down or more and with excellent credit.
-Typical appraisal cost is $400 to $600.
+-Appraisal: Most lenders will require an appraisal, although there are situations in which appraisal waivers may occur, typically when a borrower puts 20% down or more and has excellent credit.
+The typical appraisal cost is $400 to $600.

--Lender fees: Vary with each lender.
-Can range from $1500 to $5000 or more depending on size of loan.
+-Lender fees: These vary with each lender and can range from $1,500 to $5,000 or more, depending on the size of the loan.

--Title company fees: Title company will charge both buyer and seller fees for their closing services.
-On average, a ball park figure for a buyer is $300 to $700
+-Title company fees: The title company will charge both buyer and seller fees for its closing services.
+On average, a ballpark figure for a buyer is $300 to $700.

--Prepaid taxes / Insurance: Most lenders will require the borrower to put money into their escrow account for property taxes as well as insurance.
-This will vary depend on property taxes of property.
-Typically lenders will collect appx 3 to 4 months of property taxes to set up the escrow account.
-Homeowners insurance can either be paid prior to closing or paid at the closing typically.
+-Prepaid taxes / Insurance: Most lenders will require the borrower to put money into their escrow account for property taxes and insurance.
+This will vary depending on the property taxes for the property.
+Typically, lenders will collect approximately three to four months of property taxes to set up the escrow account.
+Homeowners insurance can be paid either before closing or, typically, at closing.

 What happens after my offer is accepted?

-Offer is accepted.. yikes, now what?
-Stress level is on overload.
-Ahh.. relax, now you know the steps.
+Offer is accepted... yikes, now what?
+Your stress level is on overload.
+Ahh... relax; now you know the steps.

 Step 1.
 Pay the earnest money as negotiated in the contract.
-Most of the time this is done through an online portal now, but check can usually still be given.
+Most of the time, this is done through an online portal now, but a check can usually still be given.

 Step 2.
-Make sure lender has the fully executed purchase agreement.
-They will continue their underwriting process to obtain your final approval, including ordering appraisal.
+Make sure the lender has the fully executed purchase agreement.
+They will continue their underwriting process to obtain your final approval, including ordering the appraisal.

 Step 3.
-Get inspections ordered asap.
-Your real estate agent should be able to give you recommendations on 2 or 3 inspectors.
-Find out their availability, cost of services and any other questions you may have.
+Get inspections ordered ASAP.
+Your real estate agent should be able to give you recommendations for two or three inspectors.
+Find out their availability and the cost of services, and ask any other questions you may have.

 Step 4.
-After inspections are complete, seller and buyer will negotiate inspection repairs as deemed necessary.
+After inspections are complete, the seller and buyer will negotiate inspection repairs as deemed necessary.
 This is one of the two biggest reasons deals fall apart.
-Buyers should know that inspections are to discover any previously undisclosed significant/major defects.
-This is typically defined as a defect that effects the value of the home, the longevity of the home, or the health and safety of the home.
+Buyers should know that inspections are intended to discover any previously undisclosed significant or major defects.
+A significant or major defect is typically defined as one that affects the value of the home, the longevity of the home, or the health and safety of the home.
 It is NOT for cosmetic concerns.

 Step 5.
-Realtor will work closely with title company to be sure the property being purchased is free of any liens, defects or encumbrances, so that the buyer will obtain a clear title to the home.
+The Realtor will work closely with the title company to be sure the property being purchased is free of any liens, defects, or encumbrances so that the buyer will obtain clear title to the home.

 Step 6.
-Buyer should respond promptly to any question or request for documentation by the lender to ensure the lending process moves smoothly.
-This is 2nd biggest reason real estate transactions are delayed or fall through.
+The buyer should respond promptly to any question or request for documentation from the lender to ensure the lending process moves smoothly.
+This is the second-biggest reason real estate transactions are delayed or fall through.

 Step 7.
-Once inspections complete, title has provided a clear and insurable title and the lender has final approval, more commonly referred to as “Clear to Close”, then signing (closing) is the last step.
+Once inspections are complete, the title company has provided a clear and insurable title, and the lender has given final approval, more commonly referred to as "Clear to Close," the last step is signing (closing).

 Step 8.
 Closing.
-Buyers will need to WIRE their down payment and cash owed at closing, as long as it is over $10,000.
+Buyers will need to WIRE their down payment and cash owed at closing if the amount is over $10,000.
 This is a federal requirement.
-Typically buyers will wire their funds a day or two before closing.
-Very important to note due to so much fraud.
-Buyers should never rely on wiring instructions via email.
-Buyers should ALWAYS reach out to closing office (title or attorneys office) to obtain their wiring instructions.
-Don’t call a number on an email.. find the number of the title company by doing their own research and call them directly to obtain wire instructions.
-Buyers should review their closing statement prior to closing which recaps all of the numbers and will show the purchase price and all the closing costs associated with the transaction.
-Buyers will typically attend a closing at a title company or attorneys office.
-This varies by state to state.
-Typically buyers and sellers are both present at closing, again, varies state to state.
+Typically, buyers will wire their funds a day or two before closing.
+This is very important to note because of the amount of fraud.
+Buyers should never rely on wiring instructions received by email.
+Buyers should ALWAYS reach out to the closing office (title company or attorney's office) to obtain their wiring instructions.
+Don't call a number in an email.
+Find the number for the title company through your own research and call the company directly to obtain wire instructions.
+Buyers should review their closing statement before closing.
+It recaps all the numbers and will show the purchase price and all the closing costs associated with the transaction.
+Buyers will typically attend a closing at a title company or attorney's office.
+This varies from state to state.
+Typically, buyers and sellers are both present at closing.
+Again, this varies from state to state.
 Buyers should review all closing documents carefully.

 Do I need to be pre-approved before looking at homes?

 Yes.
-When a buyer finds a home, it will be imperative that a preapproval letter is sent along with the purchase agreement.
-This shows the seller the buyer is serious and can qualify to buy the home.
+When a buyer finds a home, it will be imperative that a preapproval letter be sent along with the purchase agreement.
+This shows the seller that the buyer is serious and can qualify to buy the home.
 Most agents will not work with a buyer unless they have been preapproved.
-The first step a buyer should always take is to meet with a lender and get an understanding of what they can qualify for in terms of payment, which will determine the ideal price point of the homes to be looking at and ensure they have the down payment (cash to close).
+The first step a buyer should always take is to meet with a lender and gain an understanding of what Page 5 they can qualify for in terms of payment.
+This will determine the ideal price point of the homes they should be looking at and ensure they have the down payment (cash to close).

 Do I have to sign an agreement before touring homes with a buyer's agent?